MeshJS/multisig/README.md

 - discord integration, to ping people to sign
 - can reject signing to delete transaction
 - add readme support to desc
+- send all assets
+- handle UI where amount is edge cases
+- support catayst reporting
+- convert to datetime

 product:
 - store + spend treasury funds